The New Norm | The Role of Brokers in Interest Rate Advice

 Historical interest rate trends

-In the 1970s and 1980s, the UK base rate averaged a staggering 10%, subsequently decreasing to around 8% during the early to mid-1990s.
-From 2000 until the financial crisis of 2008, the average rate settled at 5%.
-Subsequently, the aftermath of the financial crisis, a severe recession, and the global pandemic led to an extended period of historically low rates.
-UK interest rates languished at an average of 0.5% until late 2021, signifying a new paradigm of sub-1.0% interest rates.
+In the 1970s and 1980s, the UK base rate averaged an astonishing 10%.
+However, by the early to mid-1990s, rates fell to around 8%.
+From 2000 until the 2008 financial crisis, the average rate stabilised at 5%.
+Afterward, economic turmoil, including a severe recession and a global pandemic, created a prolonged era of historically low rates.
+UK interest rates averaged 0.5% until late 2021, ushering in an unprecedented period of sub-1.0% rates.

-Several factors pushed equilibrium or normal interest rates even lower during this era.
-Western growth rates declined, curbing the demand for investment capital, while the world transitioned towards service-based, less capital-intensive economic activities.
-The succession of shocks over the past 15 years, from the financial crisis to the pandemic, amplified uncertainty and dampened risk appetite.
+A combination of factors contributed to lower equilibrium interest rates during this period.
+Declining Western growth rates reduced demand for investment capital.
+Moreover, economies shifted towards service-based, less capital-intensive industries.
+Additionally, a series of shocks over 15 years, including the financial crisis and pandemic, heightened uncertainty and reduced risk appetite.

 Shifting from a low to a high-interest rate landscape